vedmalex/telegraph-publisher/telegraph-publisher-output.md

   /**
    * Generates a URL-friendly anchor from a heading text according to Telegra.ph rules.
-   * Per anchors.md spec: only replace spaces with hyphens.
-Keep case and all other characters.
+   * Based on empirical research: remove only < and > characters, replace spaces with hyphens.
+   * Preserve all other characters including Markdown formatting, case, punctuation, and Unicode.
-   * @param text The heading text.
+   * @param text The heading text (including any Markdown formatting).
-   * @returns An anchor string with spaces replaced by hyphens.
+   * @returns An anchor string compliant with Telegra.ph behavior.
    */
   private generateSlug(text: string): string {
+    if (!text) return '';
+    return text
+      .trim()
+      .replace(/[<>]/g, '') // 1.
+Remove < and > characters only
-    return text.trim().replace(/ /g, '-');
+      .replace(/ /g, '-');  // 2.
+Replace spaces with hyphens
   }

   /**